iwaldman/ipfs-image-dapp/README.md

 ## Where can I find more documentation?

-This application is a marriage of [Truffle](http://truffleframework.com/) and a React setup created with [create-react-app](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+This application is a marriage of [Truffle](http://truffleframework.com/) and a React project created with [create-react-app](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
 Either one would be a great place to start.

+You can also check out the [OpenZeppelin](https://openzeppelin.org/) library and [IPFS](https://ipfs.io/).

 ## Notes

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 This project uses [Bootstrap 4](https://getbootstrap.com/).